- Human foods high in fiber and medium in protein and carbs are beneficial to diabetic dogs.

 - Whole-wheat flour

 - Wild rice

-If your dog is having difficulty with digestion, removing whole grains from his diet may help your dog remain regular.
+If your dog is having difficulty with digestion, removing whole grains from his diet may help.
 When he regains his normal health, then you may want to include grains in his food.
 Some studies have concluded that starches that are easily digested are the reason for spikes in blood sugar levels right after he eats, and it can cause your dog to gain weight.
-Just remember that adding whole grain to your pup’s diet can help him to reach his blood sugar level.
+Just remember that adding whole grain to your pup’s diet can help him reach a normal blood sugar level.

 Not truly grain, these three are the best grain-like human food that you should feed to a diabetic dog.
 This type of food contains protein, fiber, and additional important nutrients that won’t increase your dog’s sugar level like a true grain will.